How Do I Obtain Legal Guardianship in Indiana?

 What Is Legal Guardianship?

-• Common reasons for establishing guardianship include:
+Common reasons to file for guardianship in Indiana include:

-• Caring for an adult with severe cognitive disabilities
+- Caring for an adult with severe cognitive disabilities

-• Assisting an elderly individual with advanced dementia
+- Assisting an elderly individual with advanced dementia

-• Protecting a minor whose parents are deceased or unable to care for them
+- Protecting a minor whose parents are deceased or unable to care for them

-• Managing financial assets for someone unable to do so
+- Managing financial assets for someone unable to do so

 In all cases, the court’s primary concern is determining whether guardianship is in the ward’s best interest.